 The Erasmus Pavilion uses as many local, seasonal and biological products as they can.
 They also use a changing week menu in order to limit food waste.
 Furthermore, all disposables such as coffee cups, napkins and to-go boxes are biodegradable and the Pavilion does not sell/use plastic bottles and straws anymore.
 For 50 cents you can fill your own bottle with cooled and filtered water and you will get a 10 cent discount on your coffee or tea when you bring your own cup.
 And finally, the Erasmus Pavilion uses waterless urinals.

-The use of tap water in buildings is stimulated in Polak Building by having water taps on the 2nd, 3rd, 4th and 5th floor.
-On the campus grounds there is now one outdoor water tap point from Join the Pipe.
-This year, the possibilities will be explored to expand this one water tap point with 3 more points to a total of 4.
+The use of public tap water in buildings is stimulated in Polak Building by having water taps on the 2nd, 3rd, 4th and 5th floor.
+Since February 2022, a total of 4 water taps have been installed on the campus grounds.

 The Erasmus Sustainability Hub introduced the “Erasmug”: a reusable coffee or tea mug.
 This mug can be bought at the Erasmus Sustainability Hub and the Erasmus Sports Café.